d3scomp/NPRG014/README_SCALA_CONFIG.md

 ## dump project structure fails with null pointer exception

-Edit file "./projects/build.properties" to contain "sbt.version = 0.13.18" (or current latest version this is mainly for future reference since the file has already been changed to contain this version)
+Edit file "./project/build.properties" to contain "sbt.version = 1.5.5" (or current latest version this is mainly for future reference since the file has already been changed to contain this version)

 ![Error msg](./images_for_readme/null-pointer.png)

-## Not found types

-In case of not found types (e.g.: exercises-homework\src\main\scala\e09\JsonInterp.scala:12: not found: type JValue) during compilation go to the Module settings (File > Project Structure or through right click name of the project in the project tree and select open module settings F4)

-Select project SDK 11.0.5 in the settings for Project, Modules and SDK.
-The global Libraries should contain scala-sdk-2.13.1

 ## Many missing classes